ErpNetDocs/tech/modules/logistics/inventory/inventory-control/scrap.md

 # Scrap

-This section allows you to **remove** available quantities from your warehouse or shop's products, and **generate** issue store documents.
+This section allows you to **remove** available quantities from your inventory or shop's products, and **generate** issue store transactions.

 Scrapping is done when a product's expiry date is reached (respecting the FEFO rule) or the store no longer needs product quantities.